 Nick & June: A new departure of solemn deceleration into the land of indie melancholy.

-When Nick & June announced their first creative break at the end of 2018, the band around mastermind Nick Wolf had already released two albums, two EPs, played well over 500 shows all across Europe and had gone from a acoustic only folk project, to an imaginative, independent, mature and many-headed band.
+When Nick & June announced their first creative break at the end of 2018, the band had already released two albums, two EPs, played well over 500 shows all across Europe and had gone from acoustic only singer-songwriter folk to an imaginative, independent, mature and many-faceted project.

 Two voices at the centre of the sound, up front and directly grabbing the ear, just to be drenched in reverb and doubling again the next moment.
 A conglomeration of instruments like guitars, mandolin, ukulele, glockenspiel and melodica sits on top of deep basses, monotonous horns, whining organs and effortless electronics and percussions.
 It's a maverick and abstract sound, creating a lonesome, yet beautiful sense of fragile melancholy.